 It's the first ever Batman story, credited to Bob Kane.
-(Finger's contribution wasn't acknowledged until years after his death.)
+(Finger's contribution wasn't acknowledged during his lifetime.)

 The artwork... well, I won't call it rubbish.
 It's another era, with its own standards and ideas of what was normal... but it's not good, and there were good artists in 1939.
 Look at Alex Raymond's work on Buck Rogers and Flash Gordon, for instance.
 Let's call this artwork "crude".
 Interestingly, though, Batman himself is already spot on.
 He's immediately recognisable and already hanging out with Commissioner Gordon.

 He drives an ordinary car, though, not a Batmobile.